 Accessories: It's disappointing spending money on a new pair of headphones only to find that you need to buy the accessories separately.
 For wired models, the manufacturer must include the aux cable, and any headphones that come with a carrying case, charging cable, user guide, and extra ear cups or tips are solid purchases.

 Pricing considerations: Obviously, price is a big consideration when looking for the best headphones.
 Although there are always exceptions, big-name brands will typically command a bit extra, but generally speaking, the less you spend on a pair of headphones the greater the chance that sound and features will be compromised.
 Going for a budget option isn't always the best choice, as any money you save on your purchase won't do you much good if you're constantly needing to recharge your audio gear, or the sound quality is poor.

-As the saying goes: timing is everything; and right now it's worth waiting for the holiday season sales when many of our favorite models will be discounted at online retailers, meaning you can bag a bargain for even less.
-Bookmark our Black Friday deals pages to keep track of the best deals.
+As the saying goes: timing is everything; and right now many of our favorite models are being discounted at online retailers, meaning you can bag a bargain for even less.
+Bookmark our best headphone deals page to keep track of the lowest prices.

 How we test the best audiophile headphones